 - A DNS provider for your domain name (e.g. test.openlmis.org).
-This could be Route 53, however currently OpenLMIS deployments do not utilize this service. - A SSL certificate from AWS Certificate Manager - A ELB that can route to/from the OpenLMIS instance and serve the ACM SSL certificate (this becomes more useful when running out of Elastic IPs) - an EC2 Instance (m4.large 2vCPU, 8GiB memory, 30GB EBS store) - an RDS Instance (db.t2 class instances are used below because most OpenLMIS deployments have long periods of inactivity where the t2 class' credits are able to accumulate.
-Choose another class if your deployment will be actively used for more than half the day): - For local development, QA, and small private demos: use Ref Distro's included database or a db.t2.micro (though you'll need to increase the max\connections parameter to >150) - For CD, public demos, UAT, and small production: db.t2.medium - For medium and larger production instances: db.t2.large and up based on need: - \ When reports are frequently run - \ When the number of Products (full and non-full supply) > 500 - \ When the number of Requisitions (historical and planned for next 2 processing periods) > 100,000 - a VPC for your EC2 and RDS instances, with appropriate security group SSH, HTTP, HTTPs, Postgres (limit source to Security Group) at minimum. - Amazon SES with either the domain (w/DKIM) verified or a specific from-address
+This could be Route 53, however currently OpenLMIS deployments do not utilize this service. - · A SSL certificate from AWS Certificate Manager - A ELB that can route to/from the OpenLMIS instance and serve the ACM SSL certificate (this becomes more useful when running out of Elastic IPs) - an EC2 Instance (m4.large 2vCPU, 8GiB memory, 30GB EBS store) - an RDS Instance (db.t2 class instances are used below because most OpenLMIS deployments have long periods of inactivity where the t2 class' credits are able to accumulate.
+Choose another class if your deployment will be actively used for more than half the day): - For local development, QA, and small private demos: use Ref Distro's included database or a db.t2.micro (though you'll need to increase the max\connections parameter to >150) - For CD, limited public demos, limited UAT: db.t2.medium - For medium and larger deployments as well as production: db.t2.large or larger based on need:

+- \ When reports are frequently run - \ When the number of Products (full and non-full supply) > 500 - \ When the number of Requisitions (historical and planned for next 2 processing periods) > 100,000 - a VPC for your EC2 and RDS instances, with appropriate security group SSH, HTTP, HTTPs, Postgres (limit source to Security Group) at minimum. - Amazon SES with either the domain (w/DKIM) verified or a specific from-address